 Are the residuals within each group approximately normal?
 No → consider non-parametric

 Are the variances approximately equal?
-No → consider Welch’s t-test (parametric but robust to unequal variances) or non-parametric
+No → consider Welch’s t-test or non-parametric

 When in doubt, run both and compare conclusions.
 If they agree, the violation may not be consequential.
 If they disagree, prefer the non-parametric result.